anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Happiness is not in the mere possession of money; it lies in the joy of achievement, in the thrill of creative effort.
+Quote: Honesty is the first chapter in the book of wisdom.

-By: Franklin D. Roosevelt
+By: Thomas Jefferson